Supreeth095/DataViz3/README.md

 ![chart1](/Sheet2.png)

+Attributes and their marks and channels are:

+1.Neighborhood Name

+Type:Categorical

+Mark: Area

+Channel: Shape

+2.Number of records

+Type:Ordinal

+Mark: Area

+Channel: color

 2. What are the most dangerous times of day?

 ![chart1](/Sheet3.png)

+Attributes and their marks and channels are:

+1.Time (hour):

+Type:Ordinal

+Mark: point

+Channel: Position(Vertical)

+2.Number of Crimes records in each interval

+Type:Quantitative

+Mark: point

+Channel: Position(Horizontal)+ Size(Length)

 3. Are crimes increasing or decreasing since 2008?

 ![chart1](/Sheet4.png)

+Attributes and their marks and channels are:

+1.Occur Date(Year)

+Type:Ordinal

+Mark: Point

+Channel: Position(Horizontal)

+2.Number of Crime records in each year

+Type:Quantitative

+Mark: Point

+Channel: Position(Vertical)

 Create three worksheets either by implementing your original sketches submitted for Assignment 2 or by creating brand new visualizations.